The Petplan Privacy Notice

 1. Who we are and whose personal information we collect

-When we refer to “we”, “us” and “our” in this notice it means Allianz Insurance plc, Allianz Engineering Inspection Services Limited, Petplan Ltd and VetEnvoy who are all part of the Allianz UK Group which includes insurance companies, insurance brokers and other companies owned by the Allianz UK Group.
+When we refer to "we", "us" and "our" in this notice it means Allianz Insurance plc.
+Petplan and Petplan Equine are trading names of Allianz Insurance plc which is part of the Allianz UK Group.
+You can see a list of the companies owned by Allianz UK Group here.
 Please see link for a detailed list of these companies.
-When we say “you” and “your” and “individuals” in this notice, we mean anyone whose personal information we may collect, including:

 • anyone seeking an insurance quote from us or whose details are provided during the quotation process